-Dr. Hanson and his staff know the importance of a good night’s sleep.
+Dr. Sean Hanson and his staff know the importance of a good night’s sleep.
 Without being fully rested, the next day can be a struggle – and it is even worse when you can’t help the problem that is keeping you from getting a full night of rest.
-Sleep apnea is one of those problems, and that is why we feel obligated to offer you solutions so you can get a full night’s sleep.
+Sleep apnea is one of those problems, and that is why we feel obligated to offer you sleep apnea treatment so you can get a full night’s sleep.

 What Is Sleep Apnea?